yakout/bbs-rmi/README.md

 # bbs (Bulletin Board System)

+Developing a distributed client/server version of news bulletin board system using a service-oriented request/reply scheme (RPC/RMI).

 ## Running and Testing
 For testing on multiple machines I used Docker to make many containers that each will represent a reader or writer client.